lyteword/chspurgeon-tod/volume-5/psalm-116.md

 **Verse 15.** *Precious.* Their death is precious (*jakar* ); the word of the text is, *in pretio fuit, magni estimatum est*.
 See how the word is translated in other texts.

-1\.Honourable, Isa 43:4 (*jakarta* ); "thou was precious in my sight, thou hast been honourable."
+1\.
+Honourable, Isa 43:4 (*jakarta* ); "thou was precious in my sight, thou hast been honourable."

-2\.Much set by, 1Sa 18:80: "His name was much set by."
+2\.
+Much set by, 1Sa 18:80: "His name was much set by."

-3\.Dear, Jer 31:20. *An filius (jakkir) pretiosus mihi Ephraim* :"Is Ephraim my dear son?"
+3\.
+Dear, Jer 31:20. *An filius (jakkir) pretiosus mihi Ephraim* :"Is Ephraim my dear son?"

-4\.Splendid, clear, or glorious, Job 31:10. *Si vidi lunam (jaker) pretiosam et abeuntem:* "the moon walking in brightness."
+4\.
+Splendid, clear, or glorious, Job 31:10. *Si vidi lunam (jaker) pretiosam et abeuntem:* "the moon walking in brightness."

 Put all these expressions together, and then we have the strength of David's word, *"The death of the saints is precious"*; that is, (1) honourable; (2) much set by; (3) dear; (4) splendid and glorious in the sight of the Lord. *Samuel Totshell, in "The House of Mourning, "* 1660.